openhab/openhab-docs/installation/windows.md

 4. Point your browser to `http://localhost:8080`.
     You should be looking at the openHAB page requesting to set up an administrator username and password.

+You are now able to work in the openHAB environment, when launched using the start.bat.
+You can choose to add a link to it on your Desktop, Taskbar or start menu as you deem more convenient.
+If you instead would like to have openHAB start automatically with Windows and run in the background, you can choose to install it as a service as described below.

 ## Starting openHAB as a Service

 By installing the openHAB process as a service in Windows, you can: